MahmoudAlyy/Docker-on-demand/README.md

-Launch one or more instances at the same time
+Launch one or more instances at the same time (Multiple users can launch an instance at the same time)

 (Ex: Launching Alpine & Python containers)

 ![Imgur](https://i.imgur.com/sYhiiIz.png)

-And view, attcah or kill running containers
+And view, attach or kill running containers

 ![Imgur](https://i.imgur.com/bqsQ4r6.png)